Internationalized domain name: Internationalizing Domain Names in Applications

 Internationalizing Domain Names in Applications (IDNA) is a mechanism defined in 2003 for handling internationalized domain names containing non-ASCII characters.

-Although the Domain Name System supports non-ASCII characters, applications such as e-mail and web browsers restrict the characters which can be used as domain names for purposes such as a hostname.
-Strictly speaking, it is the network protocols these applications use that have restrictions on the characters which can be used in domain names, not the applications that have these limitations or the DNS itself.
+Although the Domain Name System supports non-ASCII characters, applications such as e-mail and web browsers restrict the characters that can be used as domain names for purposes such as a hostname.
+Strictly speaking, it is the network protocols these applications use that have restrictions on the characters that can be used in domain names, not the applications that have these limitations or the DNS itself.
 To retain backward compatibility with the installed base, the IETF IDNA Working Group decided that internationalized domain names should be converted to a suitable ASCII-based form that could be handled by web browsers and other user applications.
 IDNA specifies how this conversion between names written in non-ASCII characters and their ASCII-based representation is performed.

-An IDNA-enabled application is able to convert between the internationalized and ASCII representations of a domain name.
+An IDNA-enabled application can convert between the internationalized and ASCII representations of a domain name.
 It uses the ASCII form for DNS lookups but can present the internationalized form to users who presumably prefer to read and write domain names in non-ASCII scripts such as Arabic or Hiragana.
 Applications that do not support IDNA will not be able to handle domain names with non-ASCII characters, but will still be able to access such domains if given the (usually rather cryptic) ASCII equivalent.

+Guidelines for the Implementation of Internationalized Domain Names

-ICANN issued guidelines for the use of IDNA in June 2003, and it was already possible to register .jp domains using this system in July 2003 and .info domains in March 2004.
+A technical community working group to create the first IDN Guidelines was created in August 2002, consisting of Ram Mohan (Afilias), Hiro Hotta (JPRS), Pat Kane (Verisign), Cary Karp (.museum) and Tina Dam (ICANN).
+Version 1.0 of these Guidelines was published on 20 June 2003, coinciding with the launch of deployment of IDNs under the IETF's Proposed Standard reflected in RFCs 3490, 3491, and 3492.
+After the publication of the Guidelines, it was possible to register .jp domains using this system in July 2003 and .info domains in March 2004.
 Several other top-level domain registries started accepting registrations in 2004 and 2005.
-IDN Guidelines were first created in June 2003, and have been updated to respond to phishing concerns in November 2005.
+These Guidelines have been updated to respond to phishing concerns as well as to accommodate IDN variants.
 An ICANN working group focused on country-code domain names at the top level was formed in November 2007 and promoted jointly by the country code supporting organization and the Governmental Advisory Committee.

-Additionally, ICANN supports the community-led Universal Acceptance Steering Group, which seeks to promote the usability of IDNs and other new gTLDS in all applications, devices and systems.
+Additionally, ICANN supports the community-led Universal Acceptance Steering Group, founded by Ram Mohan in 2015, which seeks to promote the usability of IDNs and other new gTLDS in all applications, devices, and systems.

 Mozilla 1.4, Netscape 7.1, and Opera 7.11 were among the first applications to support IDNA.
 A browser plugin is available for Internet Explorer 6 to provide IDN support.
 Internet Explorer 7.0 and Windows Vista's URL APIs provide native support for IDN.